 Modern tech

 This trend is super sleek and simple, inspired by desirable tech equipment.
 Whether you have the latest devices or not, this trend incorporates furniture in bright whites and greys, and made from non-traditional materials such as plastic, glass and metal, with glossy finishes.
 With this look, lighting should be kept functional, minimalist, and unfussy, in similar materials to furniture.
-The Lucide Gipsy plaster ceiling pendant light provides a neat spotlight over desks, while the Kubik shelf light with plug and USB charging port – although designed with bedrooms in mind, is a great addition to home office spaces, since it can help keep distracting tech out of the way, and fully charged.
+The Lucide Gipsy plaster ceiling pendant light provides a neat spotlight over desks, while the Multi shelf light with plug and USB charging port – although designed with bedrooms in mind, is a great addition to home office spaces, since it can help keep distracting tech out of the way, and fully charged.

 Atelier styling